tullebulle/pingpong/EngineeringNotebook.md

 Handling multiple concurrent games and clients efficiently required careful design.
 We used a multi-process architecture with a central lobby manager process that creates separate game instances for pairs of players.
 The timeout system we implemented detects and handles disconnected players gracefully, while our port allocation system dynamically assigns game lobbies to different ports, enabling multiple simultaneous games.

 ### Game Physics Simulation
-Creating a deterministic physics model that works reliably over a network connection was a significant challenge.
+Creating a physics model that works reliably over a network connection was a significant challenge.
 We developed a simple but effective physics engine for ball movement and collisions that uses a fixed timestep simulation to ensure consistent behavior across instances.
-Slight randomization in ball velocity after paddle collisions adds gameplay variety without compromising predictability, and the authoritative server-side physics implementation with client-side prediction creates a responsive UI experience despite network latency.
+Slight randomization in the reflection angle after a paddle collisions adds gameplay variety without compromising predictability, and the authoritative server-side physics implementation with client-side prediction creates a responsive UI experience despite network latency.

+### Database Management System
+Our application uses SQLite with carefully designed concurrency controls to support multiple simultaneous game processes accessing the database.
+We implemented Write-Ahead Logging (WAL) mode, which significantly improves concurrency by allowing multiple processes to read and write simultaneously.
+The system includes explicit transaction management with IMMEDIATE locks to ensure atomicity and reduce race conditions.

+To handle the inevitable database contention in a multi-process environment, we built a robust retry mechanism with exponential backoff for handling database lock errors.
+Each database operation is wrapped in a retry function that can automatically reattempt operations when it encounters "database is locked" errors.
+The system is configurable through parameters that control retry count, timeout durations, and backoff behavior.

+Our database implementation also includes proper connection management, ensuring connections are properly closed after each operation, and parameterized queries to prevent SQL injection.
+The database schema is automatically initialized if it doesn't exist, making deployment simpler.
+To validate our concurrency handling approach, we developed a specialized test suite that simulates multiple processes accessing the database simultaneously, verifying that our implementation maintains data integrity under heavy concurrent loads.

 ### User Authentication System
 Securely authenticating users and maintaining persistence between sessions was implemented through a SQLite database that stores user credentials and game statistics.
 We used standard password hashing techniques for secure authentication and implemented robust session management to maintain authenticated state during gameplay.
-Statistical tracking for wins, losses, and total games played enhances the user experience and encourages continued engagement.

 ### Client Implementation (client.py)
 Creating a responsive UI that gracefully handles network latency required several techniques.
 We used Pygame for rendering and input handling, implemented client-side prediction to hide network latency, and created input buffering to smooth out player control.
 The timeout detection system handles server disconnections gracefully, and our UI components for login, gameplay, and player information display create a cohesive user experience.